 The most common method of uploading a file to another computer or server with FTP.
 When using an online service with no FTP support (e.g., social networking service like Facebook), a file is uploaded through the browser on the service's website.
-Other methods of uploading a file include file sharing on a network (e.g., Telnet, SSH, and P2P) and saving a file to the cloud.
+Other methods of uploading a file include file sharing on a network (e.g., Telnet, SSH (secure shell), and P2P) and saving a file to the cloud.

 Copying vs. uploading

 Many new computer users inappropriately refer to copying or moving files as uploading.
 When copying a file from your computer to another drive or folder on the same computer, you're copying that file and not uploading the file.
 If you're sending a file to a different computer from your computer, you're uploading the file.

 Uploading is sending information from your computer to another computer or server.
 Downloading is receiving information from another computer or server.
 When browsing the Internet, you're mostly downloading information.
 For example, when viewing this page, your computer needed to download the text and pictures shown on this page.
 You'd need to upload when sharing pictures or videos, playing online games, or participating in an online video call.

 Why would I need a fast upload speed?

 For users who only browse the Internet, read e-mails, and watch videos the upload speeds is not as important as the download.
 However, if you're sending a lot of information to the Internet and have a slow upload speed, you'll encounter problems.